kevinbellagamba/kevinbellagamba/README.md

 ## Hey There!  <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

 My name is Kevin Bellagamba and I am currently working as a Business Development Manager in construction supply.
-I am a student at Coding Dojo, working towards becoming a full stack developer and finding my footing in the industry!
+I am a graduate of Coding Dojo, working towards becoming a full stack developer and finding my footing in the industry!

 - :trophy: I’m a big football fan (Cleveland Browns) and an avid gamer (Call of Duty and League of Legends)
 - 🌱 I’m currently learning Python and Django